 When a blowout occurs, the driver may panic and lose control of the vehicle.
 Parts of the tire may scatter and hit the windshield of the vehicle directly behind the driver or create road debris, increasing the risk of dangerous multi-vehicle crashes.

 If you experience a tire blowout while driving, remember to keep the steering wheel steady and avoid the impulse to slam on the brakes.
 Slow down with the vehicle's gearbox and natural deacceleration, then turn on your emergency lights and either change the tire yourself or call for assistance.

-Driver Liability for Tire Blowouts
+Driver Liability For Tire Blowouts Causing A Car Accident